First, W3M chooses a Team Contact to manage the group creation process.

 W3M approval of a charter is required unless there are no substantive changes.

-The W3M process for approving new Charters is described in the (Team-only) documentation on Activity Proposals.
-The Domain Lead informs the Comm Team of W3M approval by sending email to firstname.lastname@example.org.
+The W3M process for approving new Charters is described in the (Team-only) documentation on W3M evaluation of Proposed Charter and AC Reviews.
+The Strategy or Project Lead informs the Comm Team of W3M approval by sending email to email@example.com, or the Head of Communications forwards the W3M action for information.

 Note: Is the Group aware that its charter is being extended?
 Please inform them before discussion within W3M.